-Now, turn the board over so the WiFi module is on the bottom, and solder the leads to the boards.
-Again, use only enough solder to ensure that you have a good mechanical connection.
-You may want to clip the leads as you go, making sure that the remnants don't land somewhere on the board.
+Now, turn the board over so the WiFi module is on the bottom, and using the remaining resistors/leads stick wires through the remaining 12 WiFi module pads, soldering them and clipping them as you go.
 When you are done, all 16 pads (8 on each side) should be soldered on the bottom of the board, and all 16 pads on the WiFi module should be soldered.
 Inspect the solder joints carefully, and touch up any that look incomplete, particularly the two end pads... they provide the power and ground connections from the board.
-If you didn't clip the leads before, clip them all now.